promplate/py-docs/docs/index.md

 #### Callbacks and output parsers are hard to bind

-In langchain, you can bind callback to a varity of event types.
+In langchain, you can bind callback to a variety of event types.
 Promplate has a flexible callback system similarly, but you can bind simple callbacks through decorators like `#!py @node.pre_process`.

 ### Features